Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/technology/user-interface.md

 * [Q&A: Will we ever be able to skip the Intro?](../../transcriptions/yt-t_hHHaDdJU0.md) https://www.youtube.com/watch?v=t_hHHaDdJU0
 * [Q&A: Why is flashlight default key B and not F?](../../transcriptions/yt-StrNS8tDWV4.md) https://www.youtube.com/watch?v=StrNS8tDWV4
 * [Q&A: There is no way to hotkey items?](../../transcriptions/yt-KmX7CoVGPA0.md) https://www.youtube.com/watch?v=KmX7CoVGPA0

-# August 25th, 2020 Livestream
-* Q&A: Today I Learned - there's a mass dismantle? https://clips.twitch.tv/OnerousGlamorousMoonAllenHuhu
-* Q&A: Water Extractors need to snap to grid https://clips.twitch.tv/ExuberantAmorphousCarrotNononoCat
-* Q&A: Set a specific Foundation as the keystone https://clips.twitch.tv/GoodAnimatedSproutPipeHype
-* Q&A: Grid- a radius would be perfect https://clips.twitch.tv/GeniusConcernedEggDogFace
-* Q&A: A mark on pipes to show the meters ? https://clips.twitch.tv/AltruisticSuperBobaBudBlast
-* Q&A: What about a Tutorial System? https://clips.twitch.tv/EntertainingTenuousCasettePeteZaroll